 Let’s start from the base: what is the PMbok?

-This is the Project Management Body of Knowledge, a guide, published by the Project Management Institute -PMI, which aims to document, gather and standardize the practices generally used and recognized in project management.
+It is the Project Management Body of Knowledge, a guide, published by the Project Management Institute – PMI, which aims to document, gather and standardize the practices generally used and recognized in project management.

-We specify that for “generally recognized” practices we mean the ones applicable to most projects and on which there is a widespread consensus on their value and usefulness.
+“Generally recognized” practices means the ones that can be applied to most projects and on which there is a widespread consensus on their value and usefulness.

-This means that sometimes the latest project management trends promoted by some consultants, although interesting from an evolutionary point of view, may not be part of the latest version of this guide, because they are not yet”generally recognized” practices.
+This means that sometimes the latest project management trends promoted by some consultants, even if interesting from an evolutionary point of view, may not be part of the latest version of the PMbok, because they are not “generally recognized” practices.

-The PMbok has evolved over the years, making its debut with the first version in 1987, up to the current sixth edition published in 2017.
+The PMbok made its debut in 1987 and it has evolved over the years, up to the current sixth edition of 2017.

-But what are the PMbok changes from the fifth edition to the current one?
+But which are the PMbok changes from the fifth edition to the current one?